arkountos/OrcsAttack/README.md

 ### Installation Guide

-You can download the .apk file I provide when major content updates come in, or you can clone the whole project and use Android Studio or any other tool to make your own .apk files.
+You can download the early-apk.apk file I provide when major content updates come in, or you can clone the whole project and use Android Studio or any other tool to make your own .apk files.

 This is a project I work on for fun and is a work in progress!